MitchellX/deepfake-models/README.md

      - Instead of tailoring systems for face segmentation, as others previously proposed, this work shows that a standard fully convolutional network (FCN) can achieve remarkably fast and accurate segmentations, provided that it is trained on a rich enough example set.
      - use special image segmentations to enable robust face swapping under unprecedented conditions.
      - measure the effect of intra- and inter-subject face swapping on recognition.
+Generally speaking, intra-subject swapped faces remain as recognizable as their sources, while better face swapping produces less recognizable inter-subject results.

 ### [FSGAN](#Nirkin)